2013 Punjab provincial election

 Provincial elections were held in the Pakistani province of Punjab to elect the 16th Provincial Assembly of the Punjab on 11 May 2013, alongside nationwide general elections and three other provincial elections in Sindh, Balochistan and Khyber Pakhtunkhwa.
 The remaining two territories of Pakistan, AJK and Gilgit-Baltistan, were ineligible to vote due to their disputed status.

-The Pakistan Muslim League (N) returned triumphant in this elections, retaining Shehbaz Sharif as Chief Minister of Punjab.
+The Pakistan Muslim League (N) returned triumphant in this election, retaining Shehbaz Sharif as Chief Minister of Punjab.
 They obtained 313 out of 371 total seats, giving them a comfortable 4/5 majority in the assembly.

 Background

 In the 2008 elections, the PML (N) and the PPP formed a coalition government, with PML (N) as the senior party and Shehbaz Sharif as Chief Minister of Punjab.
-However, in 2011, the PPP was expelled from this coalition due to corruption in the Federal Government, (which was led by the PPP at the time).
+However, in 2011, the PPP was expelled from this coalition due to corruption in the Federal Government (which was led by the PPP at the time).

 Campaign

 Overall, due to general mistrust with the federal government, the PML (N) was running on a wave of popular support in Punjab on an anti-PPP platform, due to widespread loadshedding, a slow economic growth rate, and general incompetence in the Federal Level.

 On 30 October 2011, former cricketer turned politician Imran Khan held a rally in Punjab's capital city: Lahore.
 This rally attracted over 100,000 of his supporters and was a power show of his Pakistan Tehreek-e-Insaf.
 Following this, the popularity of the PTI rapidly increased and it emerged as the main challenger to the PML (N) in Punjab.

 Both parties ran on two different platforms: Pakistan Muslim League (N) ran on the issues of tackling the energy conservation crisis, economic reforms and construction of new infrastructure in the country, while the Pakistan Tehreek-e-Insaf ran on a more welfarist, centrist and anti-establishment platform, claiming to be an alternative to both mainstream parties.